clearmatics/qreacto/README.md

 ## Known issues and tasks still to do
 - Arrow functions are not currently supported.
 The babel plugin `transform-arrow-functions` is conflicting with the babel typescript preset.
 This is being investigated.
-- Allow deep imports
+- [ ] Allow deep imports
-- Allow imports of different extensions
+- [/] Allow imports of different extensions - typescript is set as default the default preset as it allows javscript to run.
+- [/] infer the file type (and then set the preset) during the lua filter rather than having to specify it in the shortcode (eg don't need to specify `type="typescript"` in the shortcode)